StatConnect@AI | 2026

 Amit Arora is a Principal Solutions Architect – AI/ML at AWS and an Adjunct Lecturer at Georgetown University.
 Previously, he was a data scientist at Hughes Network Systems.He is an experienced cloud architect and data science professional specializing in applied ML, data pipelines and deploying ML in production.
 As part of his current role at AWS he helps enterprise customers use cloud-based machine learning platforms and services to rapidly scale their innovations.

-Michael Rossetti is a data scientist, software engineer, and machine learning researcher.
+Michael Rossetti is a data scientist, software engineer, and machine learning researcher at Google.
 He has worked as a polling data analyst for a winning US Presidential campaign, a data analytics director for a Silicon Valley startup, and a technology consultant for the US Government.
 He teaches courses in data science, computer science, and software development, and conducts research in applied machine learning.
+Michael is speaking in a personal capacity and not as a representative of Google.

 Isfar Baset is a Data Analyst II at Shift Digital, a digital marketing firm, where she designs and scales data solutions supporting operational efficiency and client-facing analytics.
 She leads generative AI initiatives as Shift Digital expands its AI capabilities across digital marketing optimization.
 Her work spans analytics engineering, applied machine learning, and ETL pipeline development, with hands-on experience building end-to-end data pipelines, automating workflows, and delivering actionable insights in fast-paced, cross-functional environments.
 Her contributions include data migration and transformation projects in Databricks and the development of interactive dashboards that enabled faster decision-making for key stakeholders.